Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Using the air charge attack can be a bit tricky at first.
 If you mess up your timing, Xingcai will start her downsmash which makes you lose a lot of height.
 Still, learning to use it is essential for getting the most out of your infinite jumps with this character.

 All of this makes her the most reliable infinite jump team member in the game, good for any kind of a situation.
 There's rarely any reason not to use her as the other infinite jump character whenever she's available.

-### Great high jump

-Xingcai has a naturally high jump and it can be extended with double jump as well.
-As elaborated above, her air charge attack and air special are also helpful for gaining height.

-Her highest known solo jump is double jump -> charge air attack -> air special -> jump -> charge air attack.
-This is enough to easily cross tier 2 at Luoyang.

 ### Good speed movement